Identity In Christ For Kids

-In my 15 years of experience in children’s ministry, I’ve noticed a pattern related to our identity in Christ.
+It’s so important for us as mommas to help our kids know their identity in Christ.
+In my 15 years of experience in children’s ministry, I’ve noticed a pattern.

 As we share Jesus with children (and newer believers), we tend to use the same verbiage over and over again.
 Some would use the term “Christianese” to describe the language used in Christian circles and in ministry.